operator-framework/operator-sdk/website/content/en/docs/kubebuilder/advanced-topics.md

 ### Metrics

-> **// TODO:** Update the [metrics doc](https://github.com/operator-framework/operator-sdk/blob/master/website/content/en/docs/golang/metrics/operator-sdk-monitoring.md) since it doesn't match the default scaffolded by kubebuilder anymore.

-To learn about how metrics work in the Operator SDK read the [metrics section][metrics_doc] of the user documentation.
+To learn about how metrics work in the Operator SDK read the [metrics section][metrics_doc] of the Kubebuilder documentation.

-#### Default Metrics exported with 3rd party resource

-> **// TODO:** Remove this section since we're no longer scaffolding main.go to use the SDK's `GenerateAndServeCRMetrics()` util in `pkg/kube-metrics`.

 ### Handle Cleanup on Deletion